PrestaShop/prestashop-specs/content/1.7/back-office/design/image-settings/add-edit-image-setting.md

 - **Suppliers** - this toggle switch button can be set for using images type for Prestashop Suppliers.
 By default, the button is disabled.
 Tooltip: This type will be used for Supplier images.
 - **Stores** - this toggle switch button can be set for using images type for Prestashop Stores.
 By default, the button is disabled.
 Tooltip: This type will be used for Store images.

-There is CTA **Save** for saving the Images type that is configured, and CTA **Cancel** for discarding the Image type creating or editing action, and navigating to the listing page.
+ ## Call to action
+ There are 2 buttons at the bottom of this page:
+ - Cancel: The image type is not added/edited and the image settings page is displayed
+ - Save: In the case of adding an image type and if there is no error, the image type is added and a success message is displayed on the top of image settings page : "Successful creation.".
+In the case of editing an image type, the image is edited and a success message is displayed on the top of the image settings page : "Successful update.".

 ## UI notifications after submitting